 Getting an offer accepted at first pass, particularly when you’re bidding under the asking price, does not happen very often.
-The caveat is that when you’re an all-cash buyer, you may have sellers bending over backwards for you, because losing out on you is a risk they may not want to take.
+The caveat is that when you’re an all-cash buyer, you may have sellers bending over backward for you because losing out on you is a risk they may not want to take.
 An offer is often a conversation starter.
 It gets the dialogue started and begins the back and forth between parties over price and other contingencies.

 However, if your offer comes in significantly under ask, it may function as more of an insult than an opener to dialogue.
 Don’t expect sellers to negotiate themselves down if your offer is so low that it may not be deemed serious.
 Your offer will get flat-out rejected with no counteroffer provided.